-Line 4 - If you elected to pay taxes using the bracket method, enter the amount determined in Form 480.6 SE, regarding the distributable share on the net short-term capital gain (or loss) of special partnerships.
+Line 5 - If you elected to pay taxes using the bracket method, enter the amount determined in Form 480.6 SE, regarding the distributable share on the net short-term capital gain (or loss) of special partnerships.
 You must submit this form with your return.

-Line 5 - If you elected to pay taxes using the bracket method, enter the amount determined in Form 480.6 CI, regarding the distributable share on the net short-term capital gain (or loss) of a corporation of individuals.
+Line 6 - If you elected to pay taxes using the bracket method, enter the amount determined in Form 480.6 CI, regarding the distributable share on the net short-term capital gain (or loss) of a corporation of individuals.
 You must submit this form with your return.

-Line 6 - Enter the amount determined in Form 480.6 CPT (may be applicable only if you have an investment in an Employees-Owned Special Corporation).
+Line 7 - Enter the amount determined in Form 480.6 CPT (may be applicable only if you have an investment in an Employees-Owned Special Corporation).
 You must submit said form with your return.

-PART II - LONG-TERM CAPITAL ASSETS GAINS AND LOSSES (HELD MORE THAN 6 MONTHS)
+PART II - LONG-TERM CAPITAL ASSETS GAINS AND LOSSES (HELD MORE THAN 6 MONTHS) (PROPERTY LOCATED IN PR - SECTION 1014(b))